ekmolloy/stamps-tutorial/tutorial.md

 ```
 **Note: that the above spaces need to be tabs!**

-Examining these images, we can see that
+Examining the [cladogram](images/rumino-cladogram.pdf), we can notice that GEQJ1S112HNELY was placed further away from the root than the GEQJ1S112HF5CU, which was placed sister to Saccharofermentans accetigenes -- however based on the [branch](images/rumino-phylogeny.pdf) GEQJ1S112HF5CU may not have high sequence identity.
+Branch lengths can also be short, see placement of the query sequence GEQJ1SS112HN8VO on the Heliobacterium reference package [here](https://github.com/ekmolloy/stamps-tutorial/blob/master/images/helio-phylogeny.pdf).

-*Before moving on, it is important to note that small reference alignments and trees were used in this tutorial to save time and make visualization easier to interpret; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely when trees are large.
-New tools for visualizing phylogenetic placement data from SEPP are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!*
+Before moving on, use the alignment file from SEPP to compare 1) the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_accetigenes_1 and 2) the read GEQJ1SS112HN8VO to Heliobacterium_modesticaldum_11.

-**FINAL NOTE: In general, SEPP/TIPP should be run on reads and their reverse complement.**
+**FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easy to interpret; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely when trees are large.
+New tools for visualizing phylogenetic placement data from SEPP are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------